Living Well in Later Life Older People’s Commissioning Strategy 2021 to 2030

 • review new advocacy contracts (that started in July 2022) and initiate a range marketing and consultation events with Surrey charities and networks so that Surrey residents know about the range of advocacy services in Surrey available to support them, and how to approach them

-• initiate additional ASC staff training to ensure that staff understand advocacy services available and how to support residents to use them
+• initiate additional Adult Social Care (ASC) staff training to ensure that staff understand advocacy services available and how to support residents to use them

 Living independently: Facilitating people to continue living at home for as long as possible through timely care and support that works around their priorities and outcomes